-Indicate by check mark whether the registrant (1) has filed all reports required to be fil 12 months (or for such shorter period that the registrant was required to file such report Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Int ( $\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period to Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller Act.
-(Check One): Large Accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has filed 12 months (or for such shorter period that the registrant way Yes \boxtimes No \square Indicate by check mark whether the registrant has submi (§232.405 of this chapter) during the preceding 12 months Yes \boxtimes No \square 1 Indicate by check mark whether the registrant is a large accompany.
+See the definitions of "large accelerated filer", "Act.
+Large Accelerated filer □ Non-accelerated filer □ Emerging growth company □ Accelerated filer Smaller reporting company □ ⊠ If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Section insition period for complying with any new or revised Indicate by check mark whether the registrant is a shell con Yes \square No \boxtimes mpany (as defined in Rule 12b-2 of the Exchange Act).
+1